Zhihong0321/math-kid-trainer/readme.md

 ### Number Streak
 Dash alongside a moving queue of numbers, fill in the glowing gaps, and keep the train rolling before the empty car hits the station.
-Correct answers make the train 1% faster (up to 50%) and each difficulty counts by a different step, so ShuLaw can practice 1s, 2s, or 3s on demand.
+Trains can now stretch to 60 cars, a chiptune loop keeps the energy up, and each correct answer speeds the rhythm by 1% (capped at 50%) while ShuLaw practises 1s, 2s, or 3s on demand.

 ## Run locally